abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 Suppose we were to forget about the past, as if the past didn't exist, and imagine that today is the day of our birth, a fresh start.
-This can inspire us to make a determination to live the rest of our lives as a *pūjā*—as an expression of gratitude to the Buddha: *I want my life to be as well lived, meaningful and beautiful as possible, as a way of honoring the Buddha*.
+This can inspire us to make a determination to live the rest of our lives as a *pūjā*---as an expression of gratitude to the Buddha: *I want my life to be as well lived, meaningful and beautiful as possible, as a way of honoring the Buddha*.